shivannis/xandr-docs-public/xandr-docs/articles/invest/test-click-tracking-manually.md

 ---
 title: Microsoft Invest - Test Click Tracking Manually
-description: In this article, discover how to manually test click tracking when creative behavior or UI issues impact the reliability of the built-in test.
+description: In this article, learn how to manually test click tracking when creative behavior or UI issues impact the reliability of the built-in test.
 ---

 # Microsoft Invest - Test click tracking manually